jwallom/forward_media/sunday.md

 - [ ] Start the post service video in OBS as the service closes.
 This needs to be done ASAP so we do not broadcast copywrited music.
 - [ ] Stop recording on the video cameras
+- [ ] While the end service video plays, go to the mixer and remove the flash drive (make sure the sound person stopped recording).
+  - [ ] Attach the usb to the streaming PC, and copy the audio recordning from it to `LIVESTREAM` folder.
+  - [ ] Rename the file to YYYYMMDD_Raw_Audio.wav, where YYYYMMDD is Year, Month, Day of service.
+Example: January 14, 2017 would be 20170114_Raw_Audio.wav.
 - [ ] When the post service video is over, stop streams
   - [ ] Stop Restream.io
   - [ ] Stop streaming in OBS